Battle of Länkipohja

-The Battle of Länkipohja ([ˈlæŋkiˌpohjɑ]) was a Finnish Civil War battle fought in the village of Länkipohja (now part of the Jämsä municipality) on 16 March 1918 between the Whites and the Reds.
+The Battle of Länkipohja ([ˈlæŋkiˌpohjɑ]) was a Finnish Civil War battle fought in the village of Länkipohja (now part of the Jämsä municipality) on 16 March 1918 between the Finnish Whites and the Finnish Reds.
 Together with the battles fought in Kuru, Ruovesi and Vilppula between 15 and 18 March, the Battle of Länkipohja was one of the first military operations related to the Battle of Tampere, which was the decisive battle of the Finnish Civil War.
 The battle is known for its bloody aftermath as the Whites executed 70–100 capitulated Reds.
 One of the executions was photographed and the images have become one of the best known pictures of the Finnish Civil War.

 Background

 The village of Länkipohja is located by the Tampere–Jyväskylä highway, 60 kilometers northeast of Tampere which was the main base for Red Guards on the Tavastia Front.
 The Reds took control in Länkipohja in 10 February.
 It was one of the northernmost areas occupied by the Reds.
 Their intention was to proceed to the town of Jyväskylä in Central Finland and reach the Haapamäki–Jyväskylä and Jyväskylä–Pieksämäki railways.
 As the Whites launched their offensive against Tampere, Länkipohja's location was strategically important as the village closed the way to the town.

 Preceding clashes occurred in 12 March, as 360 men of the Red Guards from Urjala, Jämsä and Hämeenlinna attacked the village of Eväjärvi, 9 kilometres north of Länkipohja, but the offensive failed.
 At the same time, a White Guard unit from Kuortane invaded Länkipohja from the east.
 They were pushed back as the Reds returned from Eväjärvi.
 Several Reds were killed and the local Red commander Vihtori Hurri was severely wounded, but the Whites had no fatalities.